TimNN/chaud/README.md

 functionality if an unrecoverable error occurs.

 There is no guarantee that a panic will never occur, but a panic is considered a bug.
-You can reduce the risk of panics by turning of debug assertions for Chaud.
+You can reduce the risk of panics by turning off debug assertions for Chaud.

 <!-- readme-license-begin -->